2FA: Two-Factor Authentication Option for WordPress

 Success

-7. Turn back to the 3rd step and enter the code from Google Authenticator and press Ok:
+7. Go back to step 3, enter the code from the app and press Ok:

-8. Google 2FA is activated for your WordPress account.
+8. 2FA via one-time passcodes is enabled for your WordPress account.

-There are two ways to log in with Google 2FA:
+There are two ways to log in with a one-time passcode:

-1. Proceed to your WordPress Dashboard login form and enter your WordPress credentials (not Google Authenticator code!)
+1. Proceed to your WordPress Dashboard login form and complete the first stage of authentication with your username and password.

 Codes

 3. Enter the code you see and press "Log In".
-Please, note, a GA code lifetime is restricted.
-If you see the check error message, please try to enter a new GA code.
+The one-time code is time-limited.
+If you receive an error message, try a new code.

 4. If the previous step performed successfully, you will be redirected to your WordPress Dashboard.

-1. Proceed to your WordPress Dashboard login form and enter your WordPress credentials (not Google Authenticator code!)
+1. Proceed to your WordPress Dashboard login form and complete the first stage of authentication with your username and password.

 Codes

 3. Enter the code you see and press "Log In".
-Please, note, a GA code lifetime is restricted.
-If you see the check error message, please try to enter a new GA code.
+The one-time code is time-limited.
+If you receive an error message, try a new code.

 4. If the previous step performed successfully, you will be redirected to your WordPress Dashboard.